HL7/bulk-data/input/pagecontent/export.md

 As discussed in [Privacy and Security Considerations](#privacy-and-security-considerations) above, a Data Provider SHALL limit the data returned to only those FHIR resources for which the Data Consumer is authorized.

-The Data Provider's FHIR Resource Server SHALL support invocation of this operation using the [FHIR Asynchronous Request Pattern](async.html).
+The Data Provider's FHIR Resource Server SHALL support invocation of this operation using the [FHIR Asynchronous Bulk Interaction Pattern](async.html).
 A Data Provider SHALL support GET requests and MAY support POST requests that supply parameters using the FHIR [Parameters Resource](https://www.hl7.org/fhir/parameters.html).

 If a parameter has a cardinality of greater than one, a Data Consumer MAY repeat the kick-off parameter multiple times or MAY include a single instance of the parameter with multiple values delimited by commas.
 The Data Provider SHALL treat comma-delimited values within a single instance of the parameter as if the parameter was repeated.
 The use of comma-delimited values within a parameter is deprecated in favor of repeating parameters and will be removed in a future version of this IG.